Satrangi Sasural

 Satrangi Sasural (international title: 7 Bridges to Cross) is a Hindi Indian soap opera, which was broadcast on Zee TV channel from December 2014 to March 2016. it replaced Aur Pyaar Ho Gaya in its timeslot.
-The show is an adaption of the Zee Marathi series Honar Sun Me Hya Gharchi.
+The show is an adaption of the Zee Marathi series Honar Soon Mi Hya Gharchi.
 Satrangi Sasural is a story of love and marriage of Vihaan and Aarushi followed the journey of a beautiful middle-class girl Aarushi, who marries into a wealthy family in Delhi that consists of her husband Vihaan Vatsal and her seven mothers-in-law.

-The show originally starred Ravish Desai and Mugdha Chaphekar, The show is remembered for its launch and starcast which included actresses who played the seven mothers, with Farida Jalal playing Dadimaa (grandmother) and Ravish Desai, Mugdha Chaphekar who played the lead couple in season 1.
+The show originally starred Ravish Desai and Mugdha Chaphekar.
+The show is remembered for its launch and starcast which included actresses who played the seven mothers, with Farida Jalal playing Dadimaa (grandmother) and Desai, Chaphekar who played the lead couple in season 1.